benmclaren/camillafitness/content/services/1-1-training.md

 they do when there is someone standing beside them encouraging and pushing ahead.

+‘If you're struggling to find motivation, lack confidence with exercise, or have no idea where to start, personal training is definitely for you.’

 Camilla has enthusiasm for life.
 Her positive outlook is infectious and you will leave your sessions feeling invigorated, upbeat and ready to take on what the world throws at you!